 “Using peppers, whether fresh or dried, affords the bartender the opportunity to add heat and excitement (!) to any cocktail.
 These drinks are the kinds of drinks bartenders make for other bartenders.
 You think you want a margarita on your day off?
-Try enlivening that sullied, tired palate with this drink, the Day-Off Rita.” — Mike Wolf, author of Garden to Glass
+Try enlivening that sullied, tired palate with this drink, the Day-Off Rita.” — Mike Wolf, bartender and co-owner of Chopper in Nashville, from his book Garden to Glass: Grow Your Drinks From the Ground Up (Turner Publishing, 2019)

 For this recipe, the spicy kick comes from the Ginger-Cayenne Cordial, which steeps for a few days.
 Prepare it ahead so it will be ready when you mix and serve your margaritas.